scitara-cto/dynamic-mcp-server/README.md

 - **Modern Auth**: OAuth/Keycloak for authentication, MongoDB for authorization.
 - **Extensibility**: Add custom HTTP routes and MongoDB collections in downstream projects.
 - **Session-based Tool Loading**: Tools are loaded per user session, not globally.
+- **Unified HTTP Server**: All endpoints (auth, MCP, health, etc.) are served from a single process and port.

 ---